banyansecurity/installer/cloudformation/netagent2/README.md

 Ensure that your VPC has an Internet Gateway attached and a Public Subnet where you can deploy the AccessTier.

+### Step 2 - Register your Access Tier in the Banyan Command Center

+Create an Access Tier in the Command Center (console UI or API).

-### Step 2 - Create the AccessTier Stack using CloudFormation in the AWS Console
+### Step 3 - Create the AccessTier Stack using CloudFormation in the AWS Console

 Navigate in the AWS Console to CloudFormation > Create stack.

 Upload the file `banyan-access-tier-v2-ubuntu.json` or `banyan-access-tier-v2-amazon-linux.json`.

-### Step 3 - Enter the Parameters required and deploy AccessTier

-Create an Access Tier in the Command Center (console UI or API).
 In this template, use the access tier name as the `Stack name`, and specify the `VPC` into which the AccessTier should be deployed as well other relevant details.

 Click Start to deploy the AccessTier.